alghanim/mqConnector/README.md

 1. Build the application:
     ```sh
-    go build -o mqConnector
+    ./BuildLinuxAmd64.sh
     ```

-> This command compiles the Go code into an executable named `mqConnector`.
+> This command compiles the Go code into an executable named `mqConnector` as you need to set CGO_CFLAGS and CGO_LDFLAGS

 2. Run the application:
     ```sh
-    ./mqConnector
+    ./Rub.sh or ./mqConnector
     ```

 > This command executes the compiled application.